Water is integral to what we do and vital to the longevity of BHP. We depend on access to water and cannot operate without it.

 The water risk table provides more details about BHP’s Tier 1 operational water-related risks that we have identified, potential impacts and how we seek to proactively manage such risks.
 We consider how to avoid, minimise or mitigate potential or actual adverse impacts, or enable or enhance positive impacts, including to the environment and community (including cultural and spiritual values), health and safety and our financial performance and reputation.
 Under our mandatory minimum performance requirements for risk management, material risks are required to be reviewed periodically to evaluate performance.

-All of the risk areas have potential physical, reputational and regulatory impacts.
+All the risk areas have potential physical, reputational and regulatory impacts.
 The management of operational water-related risks requires a mixture of management types/maturity that are described by the CEO Water Mandate, CDP and ICMM guidance.

-Indirect potential impacts of these changes may include coastal erosion, storm tide inundation and production of toxic microorganisms and, over the longer term, reduced rainfall could create water security issues while increasing the need to manage excess water.
+The effects of climate change could create or increase business risks (e.g. the risk of production loss due to increased flooding).
 Assessments of the potential impact of future climate change policy and regulatory, legal, technological, market and societal changes on water-related risks have a degree of uncertainty given the wide scope of influencing factors and the countries where we do business.
 Under our mandatory minimum performance requirements for risk management, material risks are required to be reviewed periodically to evaluate performance.
 These reviews are designed to ensure developments in climate change science and policy and other relevant regulatory, legal, technological, market and societal factors, including areas of uncertainty, are considered annually in our evaluation of operational water-related risks.

 Examples of operational water-related risks